 Plant Care

-We highly recommend isolating any new plants that you bring home for about a week, in order to observe if there are any pests or diseases.
+We highly recommend isolating any new plants that you bring home for about 14 days, in order to observe if there are any pests or diseases.

 Many botanical growers use a ton of pesticides!
 And even then, there is a risk of an outbreak of some sort shortly after bringing home new plants.

-We value your trust and support as we work cooperatively with Mother Nature to offer you the highest quality agricultural products.
+We value your trust and support as we work cooperatively with Mother Nature to offer you the highest quality agricultural products grown with LOVE!

 How To Propagate Succulents